ParanoidUser/yolo/CHANGEME.md

 37 bottles of rum on the wall, 37 bottles of rum!
 You take one down, you pass it around, 36 bottles of rum on the wall.

+36 bottles of rum on the wall, 36 bottles of rum!
+You take one down, you pass it around, 35 bottles of rum on the wall.

 to be continued...